 Market research

-Capital.com and HYCM both cover the essentials for market research.
-Each broker publishes daily market commentary, delivers forex news from top-tier sources like Bloomberg or Reuters, and provides an economic calendar.
-The main differences are in extra tools: Capital.com includes a sentiment-based trading gauge and TipRanks research, while HYCM offers tools from Trading Central.
-Neither broker provides Autochartist or research from Acuity Trading.
+Capital.com and HYCM (Henyep Capital Markets) both deliver daily market commentary, top-tier forex news from sources like Bloomberg or Reuters, and an economic calendar for tracking events.
+The key differences are in the extras: Capital.com includes a sentiment tool showing the ratio of long vs. short positions and adds stock research from TipRanks, while HYCM stands out with Trading Central for technical and fundamental insights.
+Neither broker offers Autochartist or research tools from Acuity Trading.

 |